openlayers/workshop/doc/en/basics/point-feature.md

-# Drawing a Point at Your Location
+# Drawing a point at your location

 Now that we have a map centered on our location, we also want to show the exact location by rendering a point at it.

-## Adding a Vector Layer
+## Adding a vector layer

 In addition to displaying maps from tiles provided by a tile service, OpenLayers can render vector data.
 A vector layer has a source which contains features.
 In this simple example, we just add a single feature with a point geometry that represents our location.